Choosing Soil for Bonsai Trees

 carbon dioxide + water + sunlight = carbohydrate + oxygen + water

-Plants absorb light primarily using the pigment chlorophyll, the green element of leaves, and use that light energy to fuel the chemical reaction outlined above.
+Plants absorb light primarily using chlorophyll, the green element of leaves, and use that light energy to fuel the chemical reaction outlined above.

-Minerals are used by plants to produce green chlorophyll that absorbs light energy for photosynthesis.
+Minerals are used by plants to produce and maintain green chlorophyll that absorbs light energy for photosynthesis.
 Production of chlorophyll must be continuous, since it loses its efficiency quickly.
-A plant deficient in iron or magnesium especially, turns yellow (chloritic) and loses much of it’s ability to photosynthesize, hence the need for regular fertilizing.
+A plant deficient in iron or magnesium especially, turns yellow (chloritic) and loses much of it’s ability to photosynthesize, hence the need for regular fertilizing to replace minerals used up.

 Carbohydrates (simple sugars) are used as the energy source to fuel cell division and thus growth of a plant.
 The process of releasing energy from carbohydrates is called respiration.
 And here comes the key point.